Will-Dolan/ITP450-DataScience-Fall2024/week4/README.md

 *Credit for image above is [here](https://www.telesens.co/2019/04/04/distributed-data-parallel-training-using-pytorch-on-aws/).*

+1. Pageable: This means that the memory can be paged in and out of physical memory to and from disk storage.
+In other words, the operating system can move this data between the main memory (RAM) and disk storage (swap space or page file) as needed.
+This is typically done to free up physical memory for other processes or tasks.

+2. Pinned: This means that the memory is locked into physical RAM and cannot be paged out to disk.
+Pinned memory stays in physical memory for as long as it is needed and is not subject to the operating system’s paging mechanism.
+This is often used in situations where data must remain in memory for performance reasons, such as in real-time applications or certain kinds of device drivers.

+So, “pageable to pinned” refers to the process of taking memory that was initially pageable (able to be swapped in and out) and converting it to pinned memory (locked into RAM).
+This might be done to ensure that certain critical data remains in memory and is accessed quickly without the risk of being paged out to disk.

 In `mnist_classify.py`, change `num_workers` from 1 to 8.
 And then in `job.slurm` change `--cpus-per-task` from 1 to 8.
 Then run the script again and note the speed-up:

 ```